 Popular Science Lectures at Bishops' High School: These are open to all U3A members and are held twice a year in autumn and spring at Bishop's High School.
 The subjects are varied and suggestions for future topics would be welcomed.
 Each lecture is announced on the Events page.
 We aim to entertain and inform you, not to blind you with science!
 No need to book, just turn up on the day.

-Contact Joseph O\'Neill if you require further information.
+Contact Mal Waite if you require further information.

 Location: Bishops Blue Coat Church of England High School, Vaughans Lane, Great Boughton, Chester, CH3 5XFin the Lecture Theatre.

 Our October meeting was graced by an audience of 72.
 Mike Money kicked off proceedings with his talk on Fire, Food and the Evolution of Modern Humans.
 23 varieties of hominids are known, of which we are the last remaining species.
 They underwent rapid evolution about 1.2 million years ago, resulting in flat faces, large brains, small guts, hairless bodies, upright posture and articulate speech.
 One theory is that this was the result of learning to cook food, which provided high quality energy with much less effort than raw food.

 Mike Shaw of the Sundial Society then entertained us with Why don't Sundials tell the Right Time?
 He explained the differences between sun time, mean solar time, mean local time, and clock time, the analemma (which describes the position of the noontime sun throughout the year), the effect of longitude and the Equation of Time.
 Having grasped that, we were willing to agree that a sundial telling the time at 3:15pm when the clock says 4:30pm was actually correct.
 A number of us went away with our own sun dial cards.